twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Main Form (`TMAINFORMFONTCREATOR`)
 **Menu Items**
 * **Edit: Knife** – Use the same option in the **Glyph** toolbar (this menu item does nothing when selected).
+* **Insert: Character...** (version 4.0 & above) – The option is visible since version 5.0 & above.
 * **View: Toolbars: Tab Bar** – This will hide the tabs if version 6.1 up to 11.5 is used.
+Does not work with the 12th major version.
 * **Font: TODO!
 Problem Report...** – This item is in version 3.0 and is implemented as `TVALIDATIONWIZARDFORM` in version 4.0 & above.
+* **Tools: Export Glyph Outlines...** (version 4.0 until 5.6) – This option will export glyph outlines.
+* **Tools: Import Glyph Data...** (version 4.0 until 5.6) – This option will import glyph data from other fonts in fgd files.
+* **Tools: Export Glyph Data...** (version 4.0 until 5.6) – This option will export glyph data from other fonts to fgd files.
 * **Tools: TODO!
 AutoCmap...** – This item is in version 3.0 only and was dropped after version 4.0.
 * **Tools: TODO!
 AutoPost...** – This item is in version 3.0 only and is implemented as `TGLYPHNAMEFORM` in version 7.0 & above.
 * **Tools: TODO!
 Customize...** – Use Resource Hacker or other programs to modify the menus or toolbars (this menu item does nothing when clicked).
 If the program detects that the menus or toolbars are modified, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.